-Whatever the reason, these songs from Cuba will have you on the next available flight to Havana… or at the very least, dancing around the room (make sure you close your curtains unless you want your neighbours to see).
+These songs from Cuba will have you on the next available flight to Havana… or at the very least, dancing around the house!
+Make a playlist you can listen to whilst getting online to research your potential holiday in Cuba!

 1. Perhaps the Best Known Cuban Song